An artist speaking at a mural unveiling with dancers in indigenous costumes

-Over the past 24 years, PVI’s work has responded to the Valley’s evolving demographic landscape with the arrival of ethnically and linguistically diverse indigenous migrants from Mexico and Central America; Hmong and Cambodians refugees from Southeast Asia; and, more recently, refugee families arriving from Iraq, Palestine, Syria, and Iran.
+Founded in 1998, PVI has responded to the Valley’s evolving demographic landscape, such as the arrival of ethnically and linguistically diverse indigenous migrants from Mexico and Central America, Southeast Asia, and more recently, refugee families arriving from the Middle East.
+PVI’s work is well-known for its cross-generational approaches, emphasizing women, youth, and Indigenous populations.

 Take Action